telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 Local arrays are appropriate for limited value options.

-The example below demonstrates how to initialize the ComboBox by binding it to local data arrays.
+The following example demonstrates how to initialize the ComboBox by binding it to local data arrays.

 ###### Example